iartem/RRCircularMenu/README.md

 RRCircularMenu
 ==============

-Menu + slider + rainbow, all circular, animated and 100% Core Graphics (except for icons).
-As seen in [Run app](http://getrunapp.com).
+RRCircularMenu is a circular menu with a rainbow border and a slider.
+All animations and drawing are 100% Core Graphics (except for icons).
+As seen in [Run for iPhone](http://getrunapp.com).

 ![RRCircularMenu screenshot](https://raw.github.com/iartem/RRCircularMenu/master/screenshot.png)

-This component is NOT really configurable, because it's kind of difficult to configure such menus.
-But you still can set colors, borders, change number of menu items and stuff like that.
-If you need whole circle of menu items, you'll have to dig into source code and change animations.

-## Introduction
-ARC is not enabled for this component, be sure to replace all property retains with strongs and remove dealloc methods if you're going to use it in ARC project.
+Requirements
+---

+RRCircularMenu has been developed against the iOS 6 SDK, but may run on iOS 5.

+RRCircularMenu *does NOT use ARC*.
+To use this with ARC, compile with the `-fno-objc-arc` compiler flag.

+Using RRMenuController
+---

-See demo app for example.
+See the demo app for an example.
 It's pretty simple:

 ```
+ //	1.
+Import the header
+ #import "RRCircularMenu.h"

+ // 2.
+Instantiate a menu object
  menu = [[RRCircularMenu alloc] initWithFrame:CGRectMake(0, self.view.frame.size.height - 180, self.view.frame.size.width, 180)];

+ // 3.
+Assign a delegate
  menu.delegate = self;

+ // 4.
+Install in the view hierarchy
  [self.view addSubview:menu];

+ // 5.
+Display the menu
+ [menu
-[menu showWithAnimationBlock:^{
+   showWithAnimationBlock:^{
     self.view.backgroundColor = [UIColor darkGrayColor];
+   }
-} settingSliderTo:3];
+   settingSliderTo:3];
 ```

-`showWithAnimationBlock` is used to reveal menu.
-Supplied animation block helps if you show menu in a modal way, so you could prepare view hierarchy for displaying menu.
+The method `showWithAnimationBlock:` is used to reveal menu.
+The supplied animation block helps if you show the menu modally, so you can do things like prepare a view hierarchy for displaying the menu.

-Items are being set up in `RRCircularMenu.m`:
+Items are set up in `RRCircularMenu.m`:

 ```
 - (void) setUpItems {
     ...